 Many people with this lung infection have no symptoms.
 Often, the diagnosis is first suggested by a chest X-ray done for another purpose.
-If symptoms do occur, they may include fever, chills, dry coughing, chest pain, joint pain, and other flu-like symptoms.
+If symptoms do occur, they may include: fever, chills, dry cough, and chest pain.
+Some people also have joint pain.

 You may have one or more of the following tests:

-Imaging tests, such as chest X-ray, CT scan, or MRI scan, take detailed pictures of the lungs.
+- Imaging tests, such as chest X-ray, or CT scan, or MRI scans of the lungs.

-Biopsy takes a sample of lung tissue to test for fungus.
+- Biopsy checks small samples of lung tissue for the fungus.

 You can reduce your risk of exposure to this infection.
 Avoid places with large amounts of bird or bat droppings.
-This includes caves, coops, and nesting areas.
 If you need to work in these areas, wear a protective breathing mask.
-This can help filter out dust that contains the fungus.

 Call your health care provider right away if you have any of the following: